caitlinch/treelikeness/README.md

     * SplitsTree v4 (https://uni-tuebingen.de/fakultaeten/mathematisch-naturwissenschaftliche-fakultaet/fachbereiche/informatik/lehrstuehle/algorithms-in-bioinformatics/software/splitstree/)
 3. Prepare scripts
     * Create an output folder (to store alignments and other files that are created during the simulations) and a results folder (to store the test statistic and statistical test results and the plots)
-    * Open scripts numbered 1-4 in the `code` folder.
-Open each file, go to `Step 2` and update the file paths for your own machine
+    * Open scripts numbered 1-3 in the `code` folder.
+Open each file, go to `Step 2` and update the file paths for your own machine.
 4. Run Part 1
     * Determine how many cores to use and set `num_cores`. `num_cores = 1` means the script will run entirely sequentially.
-Edit this variable to increae the number of cores and therefore the number of simultaneous analyses
+Edit this variable to increase the number of cores and therefore the number of simultaneous analyses
     * By default, the number of parametric bootstrap replicates performed is 199.
 To change this, edit the `num_reps` variable
     * Run the file `1_simulateAlignmentsRunTestStatistics.R`
-        * This will generate all of the simulation data for all three experiments, and apply each test statistic or metric to each alignment
+        * This will generate all of the simulation data for all experiments, and apply each test statistic or metric to each alignment
-        * This will perform a parametric bootstrap on the experiment 3 simulated alignments to determine whether the test statistics perform well as a statistical test.
+        * This will perform a parametric bootstrap on the simulated alignments to calculate the statistical test for tree proportion.
 5. Run Part 2
     * Run the file `2_CollateData.R`
-        * The raw test statistic data has been collated into one csv file per experiment, plus one csv for the p values from the parametric bootstrap performed in experiment 3.
+        * The raw test statistic data has been collated into one csv file per experiment.
+The p-value data has also been collated into one csv file per experiment.
 6. Run Part 3
     * Run the file `3_PublicationPlots.R`
         * This will generate a number of plots depicting the results of the experiments